onyx-platform/onyx-platform.github.io/_drafts/2016-06-13-Task-Bundles.md

 ```

 The [Onyx Twitter Sample](https://github.com/onyx-platform/onyx-twitter-sample)
-is a repository demonstrating the use of Task Bundles and a few other related
+holds a testing namespace for each job showcasing the benefits of this DSL's
-concepts like job registration and submission.
-We intend this to be a community
+approach.
+It also demonstrates other related concepts like job registration and
+submission.
+We intend this to be a community showcase of Onyx functionality that
-showcase of Onyx functionality that will grow over time.
-Feel free to add
+will grow over time.
+Feel free to add extra jobs demonstrating other Onyx
-extra jobs demonstrating other Onyx features, or suggestions for job ideas.
+features, or suggestions for job ideas.